Carroted/botport/README.md

   - To simply get a list of bots without that info:
     - `botport.ts` exports a `find` function
       - The protocol supports find by allowing a user or bot to send `botport:find` and wait for 🙋 reacts
-- Optional E2EE, with replay attack protection
+- Optional E2EE, with replay attack protection against different user sending someone else's encrypted request
+  - If client sends a request with old public key, server will tell the client it failed to decrypt and tell it the new public key
+    - Client then retries request automatically with that key instead
 - Built-in documentation system for routes and servers

+## Bot Permissions Needed
+- Send Messages
+- Add Reactions
+- Create Public Threads

 ## Installation